moke8198/moke8198.github.io/_posts/2017-08-06-The-Romantic-Music-of-Bach.md

 Disclaimer: This turned out to be way more difficult than I expected, and really shows the depth of Bach’s writing.
 Hopefully I didn’t make any terrible mistakes.
 <img src="https://moke8198.github.io/assets/images/bachfig6.png" alt="">

-Condensed form of the choral writing in bars 1-4.
-A few notes have been edited out for clarity Here we can see the previously discussed tenor line in red and the flattening of the second soprano line to form a diminished harmony in blue in context.
+<div class="captions">Condensed form of the choral writing in bars 1-4.
+A few notes have been edited out for clarity</div>

+Here we can see the previously discussed tenor line in red and the flattening of the second soprano line to form a diminished harmony in blue in context.

 Here we can see the previously discussed tenor line in red and the flattening of the second soprano line to form a diminished harmony in blue in context.